gbelanger/gb-esac-ops-grb/README.md

 - obs_dataOnly.csv
 - pointings.html is the result of the second wget query, and the useful part of it called
 - pointings_dataOnly.txt

-(which are removed at the end of the script)
+(All removed at the end of the script.)

-and
-- email_gcn16004.txt
-(where the part after 'email_' is the name of the input GCN text file
+- email_gcn16004.txt (where the part after 'email_' is the name of the input GCN text file.)